elucian/bee/syntax/standard.md

 ## System Library

-Interaction with operating system require import from library.
+Interaction with operating system require load from library.

 ```
 +-------------------------